 Or , you may be purchasing a sweetener that contains honey plus other things.
 So we must consider the definition of honey.

 Why Fake Honey is Big Business

 Honey is one of the most adulterated foods on Earth—many companies mix it with cheaper sweeteners like sugar and corn syrup to increase the volume of product available for sale and boost profits.

 If you watch the media, you will often see stories about honey that has been confiscated due to import problems.
-Proper origin is always an issue with honey imports.
+Most often honey from countries like China is involved.

 How to Find Real Honey